Scooter (motorcycle): East Asia

-Since the 1980s Japan, and latterly China and Taiwan, have become world leaders in the mass production of plastic bodied scooters, most often with "twist-and-go" type transmissions (where gear selection and clutch operation are fully automatic).
+Since the 1980s Japan, and latterly China and Taiwan, have become world leaders in the mass production of plastic-bodied scooters, most often with "twist-and-go" type transmissions (where gear selection and clutch operation are fully automatic).
 A popular early model being the Honda Spree/Nifty Fifty.
 Advertising campaigns in the USA featured popular stars like Michael Jackson (Suzuki), and Grace Jones and Lou Reed (Honda), and sales of Japanese scooters peaked there in the 1980s.
-Both 2-stroke and 4-stroke plastic bodied scooters have been mass-produced in East Asia, with engine and transmission designs being either local designs or license built versions of European engines (e.g. Minarelli or Morini).
+Both 2-stroke and 4-stroke plastic bodied scooters have been mass-produced in East Asia, with engine and transmission designs being either local designs or license built versions of European engines (such as Minarelli or Morini).
 A popular 4-stroke engine in Chinese production is the GY6 engine, but electric motor-scooters are constantly increasing in the Chinese home market share.